blockspacer/chromium_base_conan/base/numerics/README.md

 ### Calculating a buffer size (checked arithmetic)

-When making exact calculationsâ€”such as for buffer lengthsâ€”it's often necessary to know when those calculations trigger an overflow, undefined behavior, or other boundary conditions.
+When making exact calculations—such as for buffer lengths—it's often necessary to know when those calculations trigger an overflow, undefined behavior, or other boundary conditions.
 The `CheckedNumeric` template does this by storing a bit determining whether or not some arithmetic operation has occured that